Verdict

 Winner: YNAB

-Best for: Disciplined budgeters who want zero-based methodology, shared access, and a web app
+Best for: Disciplined budgeters who want zero-based envelope methodology and a structured learning community

 Published Jan 15, 2026 · 8 min read